KenKor/NetCon/content/API/Results/Connection Or Path Results/GeometryP.md

 ---
 title: GeometryP
-description: Point geometry providing the position of the asset for this connection.
+description: Point geometry denoting the position(s) of the asset or group of assets for this connection.
 Type: multipoint
 Order: 999
 Unique: false